 This Symetrix product is designed and manufactured for use in professional and studio audio systems and is not intended for other usage.
-With respect to products purchased by consumers for personal, family, or household use, Symetrix expressly disclaims all implied warran-ties including, but not limited to, warranties of merchantability and fitness for a particularpurpose.
+With respect to products purchased by consumers for personal, family, or household use, Symetrix expressly disclaims all implied warranties including, but not limited to, warranties of merchantability and fitness for a particular purpose.

 This limited warranty, with all terms, conditions and disclaimers set forth herein, shall extend to the original purchaser and anyone who purchases the product within the specified warranty period.
-Warranty registration must be completed and mailed to Symetrix within thirty (30) days of the date of purchase.
 This limited warranty gives the buyer certain rights.
 You may have additional rights provided by applicable law.